-If your child is unable to attend school through illness/other reason please telephone the school before 9:00am on the first day of his/her absence.

-- If your child is home for lunch and becomes unwell at lunchtime making them unable to return to school in the afternoon please telephone the school before the beginning of the afternoon session to inform a member of staff. - When you contact the school it would be helpful if an indication could be given as to the child's expected length of absence from school.
+- If your child is unable to attend school through illness/other reason please telephone the school between 8:00 am and 9:30 am on the first day of his/her absence or send a signed note via a brother or sister where applicable. - If your child is home for lunch and becomes unwell at lunchtime making them unable to return to school in the afternoon please telephone the school before the beginning of the afternoon session to inform a member of staff. - When you contact the school it would be helpful if an indication could be given as to the child's expected length of absence from school. - On your child's return to school a note should be provided explaining the reason for absence and confirming the periods of absence from the school.
+The note should be signed and dated by parent or guardian.